tourkaman/PDC-support-web/documents/running/running_jobs/job_scheduling_subfolder/run_interactively.rst

 Keep in mind that the node is booked as long as you have not shut down the terminal you typed salloc, or typing the ``exit`` command, or the time runs out.

 When a node is booked, the program must be run with a *cluster specific commands* specified below.
-If you're running with a specific software, please see the :ref:`Accessing software <software>`.
+If you're running a specific software, please see the :ref:`Accessing software <software>`.

 Beskow
 *******